 A. Like all utilities, TVA has extensive plans in place for dealing with any type of event that could interfere with our mission of service.
 That does include infectious diseases, like COVID-19.
-Since the beginning of the year, we’ve been carefully monitoring how the COVID-19 outbreak has been developing and adjusting our plans to be ready for this specific issue.
+Since the beginning of the pandemic, we’ve been carefully monitoring how the COVID-19 outbreak has been developing and adjusting our plans to be ready for this specific issue.
 We will continue to adapt our plans to be ready for whatever the future may bring us.

 Q. What is TVA doing to prevent the spread of coronavirus?